natalieytan/natalie-portfolio/readme.md

 ### Mood
 The natural beauty found in nature provides me with a sense of amazement and a feeling of serenity.
-Hence, I based my design inspiration from some the many breathtaking photos of marevellous landscapes that I had managed to find on pinterest.
+I decided to base my design inspiration from some the many breathtaking landscape photos, which I had managed to find on pinterest.

 ![pinterest landscapes](/assets/readme-img/landscapes.png "Pinterest landscape")

 [Pinterest Mood Board](https://www.pinterest.com.au/ballflagtree/serenity/)

-In addition, I had a picture from a recent trip taken in Snowdonia, which I quite liked (despite it being not quite pinterest nor pro-photographer level)
+I also had a photo taken of Snowdonia, taken on a recent trip, which I quite liked (despite it being not quite pinterest nor pro-photographer level).

 ![Snowdonia](/assets/readme-img/snowdonia.jpg "Snowdonia")

-In using these images as inspirations, I had to strike a fine balance between allowing the images overpowering my brand, versus completely losing the context of my inspiration.
-Eventually settling to use vector traces of the mountains and clouds as backgrounds for some of the page elements.
+In using these images as inspirations, I had to strike a fine balance between allowing the images to overpower my identity, versus completely losing the context of my inspiration.
+I manged to subtly include my inspiration, buy using vector traces of the mountains and clouds as backgrounds for some of the page elements.

 ![Textures](/assets/readme-img/textures.jpg "Textures")

 ### Fonts
 I mixed and matched a number of different combinations of serif & sans-serif fonts.
-In experimenting with the serif fonts, I noted that their regality tended to lose the 'serenity' of the 'mood' I wanted to convey.
+In experimenting with the serif fonts, I noted that their regality tended to lose the 'serenity' of the mood I intended to convey.
 ![Font faces](/assets/readme-img/fontfaces.png "Font faces")

 I eventually decided on a sans-serif font - "Quicksand", with the intention of paring it with "Open Sans".
-On testing in a browser, Quicksand worked so well as a standalone font; simply by shifting font-casing, weights and colors, I was able to denote headings and navigational elements.
+On testing it in a browser, I found that Quicksand worked well as a standalone font.
+Simply by shifting font-casing, weights and colors, I was able to denote headings and navigational elements.
 I thus decided to drop open sans from the font stack altogether, contributing to a more light-weight loading experience.